 Welcome to Israel, I think to myself.

 I spend the five days before the flight to Portugal in a jetlag haze.
-I lie awake through the nights chasing mosquitoes, and sleep during the days.
+I lie awake through the night chasing mosquitoes and sleep during the day.
 My brother’s bookshelf keeps me company when no one is around.
 Edward Snowden’s scandalous memoir, translated into Hebrew, attracts my attention and helps me pass the long wakeful hours.
-In the hours my body can function, I go to the beach, visit the outdoor market, and hang out with my brother in night clubs.
+In the hours my body can function, I go to the beach, visit the outdoor market, and hang out with my brother in nightclubs.
 He lives in one of the best neighborhoods in Tel Aviv and I take advantage of it.

 I call Rita one afternoon to see if she wants to meet—after all, she has asked me to travel to Israel with her numerous times so I can meet her friends and visit all the best places she knows in Galilee and the desert—but she happily informs me that she is going to Jerusalem with an old friend of hers.
 The plan, however, does not include me.
 I consider canceling my ticket to Portugal, but on second thought decide that the drama that would ensue from such a radical move would be worse than going, so I stay put.
 I can probably survive a week of sightseeing in the company of an oblivious friend, her mother, and another woman I’ve never met.